 Grants are restricted to citizens or permanent residents of the US and Canada who are enrolled full time at the university that nominates them.

-Research support ranging in value from USD 2,000 to USD 3,000 is available to individual scholarship recipients and is intended to offset living and travel costs during the active research phase.
+Research support ranging in value from $2,000 to $3,000 is available to individual scholarship recipients and is intended to offset living and travel costs during the active research phase.
 Support cannot be provided for stays in Germany in the context of study abroad programs.

-- Application deadlines are May 1st and November 1st.
+- Application deadlines in 2019 are in May, July and November.

 - Any awards made will be subject to the ratification of the German federal budget for the same fiscal year.